Kepler Star Wheel

 For a nice set of questions to ask students when using starwheels, see the Using Starmaps (PDF, 644 KB) investigation from the HOU/GSS book A Changing Cosmos.

-The 2011 version Kepler Star Wheel has over 60 stars with exoplanets marked (down to magnitude 6).
+The 2010 version Kepler Star Wheel has over 60 stars with exoplanets marked (down to magnitude 6), but is considerably harder to use than the current version above.

-Kepler Star Wheels are © by The Regents of the University of California, but may be used for educational purposes as long as credit is given as follows: "Kepler Star Wheels reproduced with permission from University of California, Lawrence Hall of Science, and NASA Kepler Mission.
+If you reproduce Kepler Star Wheels credit should be given as follows: "Kepler Star Wheels reproduced with permission from NASA Kepler Mission and University of California, Lawrence Hall of Science.
 Latest version may be obtained at http://kepler.nasa.gov/education/starwheel/"